LMU Greek Cinema Week: Homage to Xenios Zeus

 Q&A with invited guests will follow the film screenings

-The selected Greek fiction feature films offer an Homage to Xenios Zeus, as they encourage us to explore our common humanity, identify with those on the margins of society, and develop a sense of responsibility, combating the rise of xenophobia in the contemporary world, by promoting and embodying meaningful social action.
+The selected Greek fiction feature films and documentaries offer an Homage to Xenios Zeus, as they encourage us to explore our common humanity, identify with those on the margins of society, and develop a sense of responsibility, combating the rise of xenophobia in the contemporary world, by promoting and embodying meaningful social action.

 The Classics & Archaeology department celebrates 25 years of Greek Cinema at LMU